Backstabbed in a Backwater Dungeon: SUR cards Lvl. 9999

 SUR card "Lvl.
-9999 Forbidden Witch Ellie" (レベル9999 禁忌の魔女エリー).
+9999 Forbidden Witch" (レベル9999 禁忌の魔女エリー).
 A beautiful woman with long, blonde hair wearing a witch hat.
 Ellie is the third SUR card which was summoned by Light's gift.

 As her title suggests, as a forbidden witch Ellie has mastered magic, wizardry, the dark arts and ghost magic.
 Ellie is capable of creating new spells and to suppress the magic of her opponents.
+Under an alias she lives part time in "the Giant Tower" pretending to be the leader of her faction for discretion from Light's enemies that are on hold!